jeffkaufman/auto-shutdown/README.md

     $ prevent-shutdown <cmd>

-Until the command exits, the machine will continue running.
+Until the command exits, the machine won't automatically shutdown.

+Note that you'll need to run `prevent-shutdown <cmd>` under `screen`, `tmux`, `nohup`, or similar if you want them to persist after you log out.

 ## Implementation